saeyslab/nichenetr/vignettes/ligand_activity_geneset.md

 ```

 Now, we want to rank the ligands based on their ligand activity.
 In our
-validation study, we showed that the pearson correlation coefficient
+validation study, we showed that the area under the precision-recall
-(PCC) between a ligand’s target predictions and the observed
+curve (AUPR) between a ligand’s target predictions and the observed
 transcriptional response was the most informative measure to define
-ligand activity.
-Therefore, we will rank the ligands based on their
+ligand activity (this was the Pearson correlation for v1).
+Therefore, we
-pearson correlation coefficient.
+will rank the ligands based on their AUPR.
 This allows us to prioritize
 p-EMT-regulating ligands.

 ``` r